 “We built a place that we would want to go to … where we can get great drinks, great food and great service in a good atmosphere,” says managing partner Scott Pacer.

 The space is set for imbibing drinks and watching sports, with a 24-seat bar that runs the length of the dining room and 17 high-definition TVs.

 The pub’s thoughtfully conceived bar program is one of the biggest on Maui.
 You’ll find your go-to drink here and probably some new favorites, too.

-The menu features over 100 whiskeys, including an extensive collection of Japanese whiskeys and small-allocation Mainland whiskeys such as Angel’s Envy and Buffalo Trace bourbons.
+The menu features 200 whiskeys, including an extensive collection of Japanese whiskeys and small-allocation Mainland whiskeys such as Angel’s Envy and Buffalo Trace bourbons.
 It also offers high-end tequilas and mezcals and even boasts a selection of spirits barreled just for the pub.

 If you prefer a good brew, you can choose from the 16 rotating craft beers on tap.
 Island favorites from Maui Brewing Co., Kohola Brewery, Honolulu Beerworks and Big Island Brewhaus are always available.
 Maui Brewing Co. is currently crafting a beer just for The Pint & Cork that will be aged in a bourbon barrel.

 Unlike at many sports bars, wine is not an afterthought here.
 The impressive selection offers several varietals both Old and New World.
 You can enjoy a glass of Bordeaux with a short-rib grilled cheese or a chenin blanc with a poke bowl.

 Happy hour is from 2 to 5 p.m. daily with $3 off specialty craft cocktails, $1 off draft beers, and $2 off wines by the glass.
 Pair those with $4.50 sliders—spicy pork adobo, kalua pork and white-cheddar or mini bacon burgers.